dfm/kplr/docs/index.rst

     stars = client.stars(kic_teff="5700..5800")

-To select a set of stars in a 2MASS color range with estimated temperatures, you would run something like:
+To select a set of stars in a 2MASS color range with (non-NULL) estimated temperatures, you would run something like:

 .. code-block:: python